Leonard Nimoy

-Nimoy began his acting career in his early twenties, teaching acting classes in Hollywood and making minor film and television appearances through the 1950s.
-From 1953 to 1955, he served in the United States Army as a Staff Sergeant in the Special Services, an entertainment branch of the American military.
-He originated and developed Spock beginning with the February 1964 Star Trek television pilots "The Cage" and "Where No Man Has Gone Before", through series' end in early 1969, followed by eight feature films and guest appearances in spin-offs.
+Nimoy's acting career began during his early twenties, teaching acting classes in Hollywood and making minor film and television appearances throughout the 1950s.
+From 1953 to 1955, he served in the United States Army as a sergeant in the Special Services, an entertainment branch of the American military.
+He originated and developed Spock beginning with the 1964 Star Trek television pilot "The Cage" and 1965’s "Where No Man Has Gone Before", through series' end in early 1969, followed by eight feature films and guest appearances in spin-offs.
 From 1967 to 1970, Nimoy had a music career with Dot Records, with his first and second albums mostly as Spock.
-After the original Star Trek series, Nimoy starred in Mission: Impossible for two seasons, hosted the documentary series In Search of..., and made several well-received stage appearances.
+After the original Star Trek series, Nimoy starred in Mission: Impossible for two seasons, hosted the documentary series In Search of..., appeared in Columbo, and made several well-received stage appearances.

 Nimoy's portrayal of Spock made a significant cultural impact and earned him three Emmy Award nominations.
 His public profile as Spock was so strong that both his autobiographies, I Am Not Spock (1975) and I Am Spock (1995), were written from the viewpoint of coexistence with the character.
-In 2010, Nimoy announced that he was retiring from playing Spock, citing both his advanced age and the desire to give Zachary Quinto full media attention as the character.
-His final role as Spock was in 2013.
+Leonard Nimoy played the elder Spock, with Zachary Quinto portraying a younger Spock, in the 2009 Star Trek reboot film, directed by J. J. Abrams.
+In 2010, Nimoy announced that he was retiring from playing Spock, citing both his advanced age and the desire to give Quinto full media attention as the character.
+His final role as Spock was in the 2013 sequel, Star Trek Into Darkness.

-In 2015, Nimoy died after a long case of chronic obstructive pulmonary disease (COPD).
-His death became international news and was met with expressions of shock and grief by fans, Star Trek co-stars, scientists, celebrities, and the media.
+Nimoy died in February 2015 after a long case of chronic obstructive pulmonary disease (COPD).
+His death was international news and was met with expressions of shock and grief by fans, Star Trek co-stars, scientists, celebrities, and the media.
 An asteroid was named 4864 Nimoy in his honor.
 For the Love of Spock (2016) was produced by his son Adam about his life and career, and Remembering Leonard Nimoy (2017) was produced by his daughter Julie about his illness.